Market

 2. REVIEW OF OPERATIONALREVIEW:

-During the Year under the review, the Company has recorded an Income of Rs.
-2,152.80
+During the Year under the review, the Company has incurred loss of Rs.
+(19.44) Lakhs when compared to

 3. DIVIDEND: